sirengelmann/Bilderrahmen/README.md

   ### used hardware (so far):
     - "5.65inch e-Paper Module" from waveshare
-    - "ESP32 WROVER-B 4MB Module" from Espressif Inc
+    - "ESP32 WROVER-B 4MB" Module from Espressif Systems
     - "LIS3DH 3-axis MEMS accelerometer" by STMicroelectronics
     - 5000 mAh LiPo battery from EREMIT.de